 Use some Slow motion

 Some of the coolest footage is from things that happen very fast, and slowing it down can really enhance your videos.
 Use the video editing software to slow down the clips, but don’t slow them past what they are capable of it will look stuttery.
 For example, if you have footage shot in 120fps, if you are editing it in a 30fps timeline in your editor you shouldn’t slow it down 4x or 25%, anything slower the editor will not have enough frames and it will look stuttery.

 Another Tip: Edit your videos to 24fps, this allows further slow motion and can give your GoPro footage a more cinematic feel.
 With a 120fps clip, you can slow it down 5x on a 24fps timeline when editing.

 In addition to just making to cool stuff happen slower and longer, it can help your less epic shots look smoother.
 Slowing clips down will give the feel that they are smoother because any movement in the footage will also happen slower and look less shaky.

 Mix in some Speed Ramping

-An advance editing tip is to use a technique is called ‘speed ramping’.
+An advanced editing tip is to use a technique is called ‘speed ramping’.
 This is where a clip changes speed within the same clip.
-For example, someone jumping off of a boat could start fast and then just as they are about to hit the water slow it way down, then back fast again after they are part way into the water.
+For example, someone jumping off of a boat could start fast, and then just as they are about to hit the water slow it way down, then back fast again after they are partway into the water.